Flies and Honey publicity photos in collaboration with Joonas Sdiri

 Each variation appears as an independent form, yet all remain connectable — distinct yet related, like fragments of a shared syntax.
 Through repetition and systematic alteration, the process itself becomes a language.

-The symbols will also appear in a photographic project in collaboration with Joonas Sdiri.
 This work draws inspiration from Lavinia Schulz and Walter Holdt, whose expressionist costumes in 1920s Hamburg evoke retro-robotic figures and Bauhaus knights.

 THE CORE VALUES OF JENNYVEXALA